rticommunity/rticonnextdds-connector-py/docs/data.rst

     output.instance["my_string"] = "Hello, World!"

-In all cases, the type of the assigned value must be consistent with the type of the field as defined in the configuration file.
+In all cases, the type of the assigned value must be consistent with the type of the field, as defined in the configuration file.

-Similarly, to get a field in a :class:`Input` sample, use the appropriate
+Similarly, to get a field in an :class:`Input` sample, use the appropriate
 getter: :meth:`SampleIterator.get_number()`, :meth:`SampleIterator.get_boolean()`,
 :meth:`SampleIterator.get_string()`, or ``__getitem__``. ``get_string`` also works
 with numeric fields, returning the number as a string.
 For example: